CreativeNick/2D-Cryoprinter/README.md

 # 2D Cryoprinter
-Repository for the 2D Cryo-Controlled "Cryoprinter."
+Repository for the 2D Temperature-Controlled "Cryoprinter."

 ## Getting Started